 6 Reasons why a Filmed Life Story is superior to Books.

-1 - Personality - A filmed biography displays mannerisms and vocal inflections.
+A printed narrative book is often the first thought when considering saving a life story.
+It's the way biographies have traditionally been presented, and are valuable in their own right (see the next section below).
+But filmed stories offer several more dimensions than books:1 - Personality - A filmed biography displays mannerisms and vocal inflections.
 A book is a transcription of a story and is missing the voice of the narrator.
 Not to mention their laugh, their emphasis or accent, or the breadth of their smile.
 As everyone who has used email or texts knows, tone does not convey well through the printed word!
 (LOL)

 2 - Emotions - A filmed biography captures the emotions within a persons' story.
 It almost impossible to tell a life story without conveying emotion.
 Books miss that crucial tear being shed when sharing a difficult time, or the joyfulness brought on by a fond memory.
 Videos allow a view into the soul of a person.